 Did you receive a "This email is already taken" error?

 What sometimes happens is that during registration, a parent enters their email with a typo, which creates a new parent account and leaves the first account with the correct email still in our database.
-Because SwimTopia uses unique email addresses for logins, you will get an error when trying to update/correct the email address.
+SwimTopia currently uses unique email addresses for logins, so you will get an error when trying to update/correct the email address if already used.
 Or they may have used the correct email in a previous season on your site, or on another team using SwimTopia.